djxprice/flownotes/README.md

 - Ensure all position fields are deployed (`TLX__c`, `TLY__c`, etc.)
 - Reload the extension and refresh the Flow Builder page

-**Notes too small or too large:**
+**Notes too small at extreme zoom:**
-- Scaling is clamped between 0.5x and 2.0x
-- At extreme zoom levels (40% and below), notes and rectangles hide automatically
+- Notes scale down naturally with the canvas (minimum 0.1x)
+- Hover over small notes to expand them for readability
+- Click also expands notes (for touch devices)

+**Notes not following pan at 40%/20% zoom:**
+- Ensure extension is reloaded after updates
+- Check browser console for errors
+- Notes track the `.inner-canvas` element at extreme zoom

 **Rectangles not appearing:**
 - Ensure you clicked twice during drawing (first click = corner, second click = opposite corner)
 - Check browser console for errors
-- Rectangles hide at zoom levels below 40%

 **Crosshair cursor not appearing:**
 - Known issue with some canvas styles